-Over the past few decades, technology has been advancing at an exponential rate.
-While the first inventions took thousands of years to progress, big shifts in technology are occurring every few years in the 21st century, according to Ray Kurzweil in The Singularity Is Near.
-For businesses, having a chief technology officer who keeps up with advances and leads technology programs is increasingly important.
+Over the past few decades, computer technology has been advancing rapidly.
+While the first human inventions took thousands of years to progress, major shifts in computer technology are occurring every few years, if not months, in the 21st century.
+For businesses, having a chief technology officer (CTO) who keeps up with advances and leads technology programs is increasingly important.

-The chief technology officer (CTO) ensures that current applications, hardware, and processes support the goals and employees of the organization.
-CTO is one of the highest-ranking IT positions in a typical corporate hierarchy and professionals who want to know how to become a CTO should be ready for a lifetime of learning.
+The chief technology officer ensures that current applications, hardware, and processes support the organization’s goals and employees.
+CTO is one of the highest-ranking IT positions in a typical corporate hierarchy, and professionals who want to know how to become a CTO should be ready for a lifetime of learning.

 Responsibilities of a CTO

-- Implementing Infrastructure: As a company grows, so must the technical infrastructure needed to support the company’s goals.
-A CTO is there to guide the business through the growing pains of implementing new technologies, securing data, and maintaining networks.
+- Implementing Infrastructure: As a company grows, so must the technical infrastructure to support its goals.
+A CTO guides the business through the growing pains of implementing new technologies, securing data, and maintaining networks.

 - Customer Focus: A CTO focuses on the target markets of the business and deploys IT projects to support positive customer experiences.

-- Thought Leadership: A CTO works closely with executive members, often reporting directly to the CEO.
-With a deep understanding of technology trends and target markets, a CTO plays a significant role in developing the corporate strategy regarding the infrastructure and capital needed to achieve business goals.
+- Thought Leadership: A CTO works closely with a company’s executive members, often reporting directly to the CEO.
+With a deep understanding of technology trends and target markets, a CTO plays a significant role in developing the corporate strategy regarding the IT infrastructure and capital needed to achieve business goals.

-CTOs are often expected to keep on top of digital trends, and they should also know how said trends will impact their business.
+CTOs are expected to keep up with the latest digital trends, and they should also know how those trends will impact their business.
 Professionals interested in becoming CTOs usually advance to this high-level position by completing certain steps along the career path.
-The journey begins by pursuing postsecondary education, such as an online bachelor’s in cybersecurity.
+How to become a CTO begins by pursuing postsecondary education, such as an online bachelor’s in cybersecurity.

 Typical Steps to Becoming a CTO